All Town of Waxhaw taxes can be made by cash, check or online payment. Checks made payable and mailed to:

 Charlotte, NC 28260-3983

 You may pay online using the online payments website.
-A convenience fee, charged by Heartland, will be included in the total payment for making any online payment.
-Credit and Debit cards have a convenience fee of 2.50%.
-Electronic Checks have a convenience fee of $2.00.
+A convenience fee of 3%, charged by Heartland, will be included in the total payment for making any online payment.
 The Town of Waxhaw does not receive this convenience fee.
 The fee goes directly to Heartland for use of their site.

 Waxhaw residents pay both city and county property taxes.
 The 2019 tax year property tax rate is 38.5 cents per $100 of assessed property value.
 Visit Union County's Tax Department website for more information on county property taxes.

 What is Gap Billing of Property Taxes for Unregistered Vehicles?

 Gap billing of property taxes occurs when there are one or more months (a gap) in billed property taxes between the expiration of a vehicle’s registration and the renewal of that registration or the issuance of a new registration.
 The vehicle is an unregistered vehicle during the gap in registration.

 Why Did I Receive A Gap Property Tax Notice?

 There was a gap in the registration of your vehicle resulting in a gap in the taxes billed.
 The registration for your vehicle previously expired.
 The vehicle registration was recently renewed or a new registration was issued.
 During the gap in registration, the vehicle was unregistered.
 The Town is required to collect property taxes for unregistered vehicles per North Carolina General Statute 105-330.3.